Hypermobility and EDS: What is the best diet?

 • IBS: Current evidence would suggest that up to 62% of patients with Hypermbobile EDS (HEDS) suffer from irritable bowel syndrome (IBS).
 However, despite the recognition of the presence of IBS in those with hypermobility, this overlapping group has not been especially characterized, meaning patients with Hypermobility and Ehlers-Danlos Syndrome have been managed in a similar way to those with IBS alone.
 One study found that nearly all subjects (98%) with hypermobility spectrum disorder met the criteria for Adult Functional Gastrointestinal Disorders, and when we take this into account, the idea of finding the best diet for hypermobility starts to look a lot more complicated.

-• GI symptoms: Multiple studies show that GI symptoms are relatively common among patients with Hypermobility, with one study finding that 76.2% of the study group had some form of dysmotility, 42.8% had gastroparesis, 11.9%bhad small bowel/colon altered transit time, and 9.5% had global dysmotility.
-Likewise, in a surprising finding from his study, it was also found Postural Orthostatic Tachycardia (POTS) to be an independent predictive factor for GI dysmotility.
+• GI symptoms: Ehlers-Danlos Syndrome can significantly impact bowel and gastrointestinal function due to the laxity of connective tissue, making gut motility slower.
+Additionally, EDS types IV or vascular EDS have been shown to present a higher gastrointestinal bleeding and bowel perforation rate.
+Moreover, multiple studies show that GI symptoms are relatively common among patients with Hypermobility, with one study finding that 76.2% of the study group had some form of dysmotility, 42.8% had gastroparesis, 11.9%bhad short bowel/colon altered transit time, and 9.5% had global dysmotility.
+Likewise, a surprising finding from his study was that Postural Orthostatic Tachycardia (POTS) was also an independent predictive factor for GI dysmotility.

-• Postural Orthostatic Tachycardia (POTS): With POTS comes lightheadedness, palpitations, tremulousness during standing, and dizziness, which all lead to a huge drop in appetite (understandably).
+• Postural Orthostatic Tachycardia (POTS): With POTS comes lightheadedness, palpitations, tremulousness during standing, and dizziness, all leading to a huge drop in appetite (understandably).
 However, this can cause more issues for those with hypermobility as their diet becomes affected.
-Water and salt both help to increase blood volume, which in turn helps lessen POTS symptoms.
-However, with the symptoms already discussed, finding the appetite to actually sit down and eat, can be become a fairly arduous task.
+Water and salt help increase blood volume, which in turn helps lessen POTS symptoms.
+However, with the symptoms already discussed, finding the appetite to sit down and eat can become a fairly arduous task.

 • Mast Cell Activation Syndrome (MCAS): Mast cells have an important role in the body, including hosting defence to parasitic infection and in allergic reactions.
-As mast cells are key players in the inflammatory response, they can be activated to release a wide variety of inflammatory mediators, by many different antigens including allergens, pathogens and physiological mediators.
+As mast cells are key players in the inflammatory response, they can be activated to release various inflammatory mediators by many different antigens, including allergens, pathogens and physiological mediators.
 Some people with MCAS may have symptom improvement when they reduce their intake of foods with high histamine content.
-Since histamine is one of the mediators released by mast cells that can cause symptoms like rashes, hives, diarrhea, etc. So, reducing histamine intake may be helpful for some people.
+Since histamine is one of the mediators mast cells release, it can cause symptoms like rashes, hives, diarrhoea, etc. So, reducing histamine intake may be helpful for some people.

 Living with EDS or Hypermobility Spectrum Disorder (HSD) often comes with a barrage of unsolicited advice, often including the idea of a specific EDS diet, However, it’s so important to dispel this myth, in order that we can avoid the potential hard that awaits this terrible advice!